 For my fellow high-functioning-alcoholics out there, if you keep bouncing back and forth between whether or not you REALLY have a problem, read this book.
 A lot of us do it and the answer is a resounding, “Yes!
 You probably do have a problem.”

-Knapp is a writer by trade which makes her story all the more captivating.
+Knapp was a writer by trade which makes her story all the more captivating.
 She’s a successful, privileged woman and at the same time fundamentally flawed and messy.
 I finished this book believing that redemption was possible.
 Sadly, she died at age 42 from lung cancer in

 “Drinking alone is what you do when you can’t stand the feeling of living in your own skin.”

 This is the second addiction book I read in the beginning of my sobriety and I loved it for vastly different reasons.
 David Carr was a beloved journalist for The New York Times who passed away from (yes, you guessed it) lung cancer in 2015 after he collapsed on the floor of the newsroom.